pythoneda-event/git-python/README.md

-# git-python
+# Events for PythonEDA's git-python domain

-Events for PythonEDA's git-python domain
+This package provides the events PythonEDA's git-python domain understands (either listens to, or emits).